 ALM in Mandatum Life

-In the Solvency I type of approach, control levels are set above the Solvency I requirement that is insensitive to market risks, using a VaR-analysis of the investment assets.
+In the Solvency I type of approach, control levels are set above the Solvency I using a VaR-analysis of the investment assets.
 In the Solvency II type of approach, control levels are set also based on other confidence levels in addition to the 99.5 per cent level used in Sampo Group.
 The general objective of these control levels and respective guidelines is to maintain the required solvency and to ensure that investments are sufficient and eligible for covering technical provisions.

 The cash flows of Mandatum Life’s with profit technical provisions are relatively well predictable, because in most of the company’s with profit products, surrenders and premiums are restricted.
 The company’s claims costs do not contain significant inflation risk element and thus the inflation risk in Mandatum Life is mainly related to administrative expenses.